-- a) Associated with an object and identifies access permissions for various domains in the system. - b) Associated with a domain and identifies access permissions for various objects in the system. c) A structure that allows one to look up access permissions given a domain and object. - d) A list of users that are allowed access onto the system - cess control list is typically stored as a list of permissions in the file's metadata.
+- a) Associated with an object and identifies access permissions for various domains in the system.

+- b) Associated with a domain and identifies access permissions for various objects in the system. - c) A structure that allows one to look up access permissions given a domain and object. - d) A list of users that are allowed access onto the system

+An access control list is typically stored as a list of permissions in the file's metadata.
-22. Why did earlier versions of Linux, BSD, and Unix not implement ACLs?

-- hey don't fit in an in - b) They are redundant with protection mechanisms already in place. - c) They opted to use capability lists instead. - d) The operating system only supports discretionary access control
+- 22. Why did earlier versions of Linux, BSD, and Unix not implement ACLs? - a) They don't fit in an inode. - b) They are redundant with protection mechanisms already in place. - c) They opted to use capability lists instead. - d) The operating system only supports discretionary access control

-An access control list is a variable size structure (you might ilemize permissions for tots of users).
-As such, it's not feasible to fit it into a fixed-length incde.
-Instead, Unix systems oped for a restricted forr an ACL: enumerating permissions only for the owner of the file, the group of the file, and anyone else m of onary access control allows a user to make decisions on who can access files owned by the user.
-24. Which mechanism cannot be provided by the operating system?
+An access control list is a variable size structure (you might itemize permissions for lots of users).
+As such, it's not feasible to fit it into a fixed-length inode.
+Instead, Unix systems opted for a restricted form of an ACL: enumerating permissions only for the owner of the file, the group of the file, and anyone else.

-23. The Bell-LaPadula model is NOT an example of:
+- 23. The Bell-LaPadula model is NOT an example of:

-- a) Mandatory access control.b) Multi-level secure access control.
+- a) Mandatory access control.

+- b) Multi-level secure access control.

-- nary access control.
+- c) Discretionary access control.

 - d) Hierarchical sensitivity levels.